alextaschuk/Literary-Quote-Clock/README.md

 ## Other Notes

 - The Raspberry Pi Zero 2W cannot connect to a 5 Ghz WiF channel; it only works with 2.4 GHz.
-So, if your router is running both channels on the same SSID, you have two options:
+If you have issues connecting try the following to troubleshoot:
     1. Log into your modem and temporarily disable the 5 GHz channel, allowing the PI to connect only to the 2.4 GHz channel.
 After it connects, you can re-enable the 5 GHz channel.
-        - *Note: You will not have to do this every time you turn the PI on.
-Once it connects to your WiFi on the 2.4 GHz channel for the first time, it will do so automatically every time moving forward.*
+        - *Note: You shouldn't have to do this every time you turn the PI on.
+Once it connects to your WiFi on the 2.4 GHz channel for the first time, it should do so automatically every time moving forward.*
     2. Rename the 2.4 GHz channel to have a different SSID.
         - E.g. `SSID-Name-2_4GHz`

-- Waveshare also has some helpful [documentation](https://www.waveshare.com/wiki/E-Paper_API_Analysis#Python) on other functions and things that can be done on the screen (separate from their config guide above).
+- Waveshare has some additional helpful [documentation](https://www.waveshare.com/wiki/E-Paper_API_Analysis#Python) on other functions and things that can be done on the screen (separate from their config guide above).

 - If the you take the clock into a new timezone, the PI's localization settings need to be changed manually.
+Otherwise the clock won't display the correct time.
     - Maybe there's a way to read PI's IP address when it connects to WiFi and update the setting if its timezone is different?

 ## Credits